meonkeys/docker-isolator/Readme.md

-# Docker service isolation demo
+# Docker service isolation demos

-Demonstrates web service network isolation using only Docker Compose.
+Demonstrate different approaches to web service network isolation using only Docker Compose.

-This will:
+Goals:

 * Stand up a `whoami` service.
 * Allow proxied access to the service.